aymaneelfahsi1/UnsupervisedML_GAN_TransUNET_SegmentationCovid/README.md

 ---

+## Evaluation of TransUNet with Synthesized Masks

+This section evaluates the **TransUNet** model using synthesized segmentation masks.
+The masks for non-masked training data were generated using a **GAN architecture**, retained from the original pipeline.

+### Steps:

+1. **Data Loading**:
+   - Input data, synthesized masks, and lung masks are loaded from the **MOSMED Dataset**.
+   - Model predictions for segmentation are generated using the **TransUNet**.

+2. **Evaluation Metrics**:
+   - The following metrics are computed to assess segmentation performance:
+     - **Dice Score**: Measures overlap between predicted and ground truth masks.
+     - **Sensitivity**: Proportion of correctly identified infected regions.
+     - **Specificity**: Proportion of correctly identified non-infected regions.

+3. **Synthesized Masks**:
+   - For non-masked training data, segmentation masks were synthesized using the **GAN-based architecture** from the original pipeline.
+These masks provide ground truth references for evaluation.

+4. **Plotting Results**:
+   - Evaluation results are plotted to analyze the relationship between infection percentage and:
+     - Dice scores
+     - Sensitivity
+     - Specificity

+---

 ## Contributing
 Interested in contributing?
 We welcome contributions from the community, whether it's improving the codebase, adding new features, or extending the documentation.